seanpmaxwell/React-Ts-Best-Practices/README.md

 // pick up here, create an example
 ```

-- Don't need to wrap DOM elements in parenthesis for `&&`:
+- Don't need to wrap DOM elements in parenthesis for `&&`.
+The proceeding boolean statement should be wrapped though.
 ```
 // Don't do
 {isLoading && (